 Finally, a team of researchers working out of the University of Sussex invent a hologram that you can see, hear, and feel.

-Researchers from the University of Sussex have created a small inexpensive hologram that you can see here and feel.
+Scientists have created a small inexpensive hologram that you can see here and feel.